Chief Executive Officer: Peter Zurzolo

 Preeti has significant experience in developing and implementing strategies to develop brands, manage reputation and deliver concise, consistent messages for effective stakeholder engagement.

-Having held senior communications roles Preeti has worked across multiple sectors including education, mining, information technology, environment, government and not for profits.
+Preeti has held senior management roles, led high performing teams, developed successful partnerships and worked across diverse sectors including education, mining, information technology, environment, government and not for profits.

-Preeti holds a B.A. in Communications, an M.B.A. from The University of Western Australia and is a Graduate of the Australian Institute of Company Directors.
+With a B.A. in Communications and an M.B.A. from The University of Western Australia, Preeti is a Graduate of the Australian Institute of Company Directors and is a Non-Executive Director of the Munda Biddi Trail Foundation.

 Program Director, Biodiversity Survey: Dr Lesley Gibson